firebase/firebase-ios-sdk/README.md

 Select a scheme and press Command-u to build a component and run its unit tests.

 ### Running Sample Apps
-In order to run the sample apps, you'll need valid `GoogleService-Info.plist` files for those samples.
+In order to run the sample apps and integration tests, you'll need valid `GoogleService-Info.plist` files for those samples.
 The Firebase Xcode project contains dummy plist files without real values, but can be replaced with real plist files.
 To get your own `GoogleService-Info.plist` files:

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Create a new Firebase project, if you don't already have one